nf-core/website/markdown/events/2021/bytesize-8-nf-core-offline.md

 Then we need reference data, so I’m going to download AWS iGenomes.

-Then I will download NextFlow as well.
+Then I will download Nextflow as well.

 Then I’m going to transfer all that to an offline machine and then run the pipeline.